 Employment and Labour on trial of seven Chinese nationals charged with human trafficking

-Prosecutor comes to the rescue of a “mumbling” defence witness in the trial of seven Chinese nationals charged with human trafficking

-The State brought proceedings to a halt and called for a postponement in the trial of seven Chinese nationals charged with human trafficking and child labour as the defence witness was battling to follow proceedings.
+The defence in the trial of seven Chinese nationals charged with human trafficking and child labour yesterday (4 October) closed its case after calling its last witness to take a stand.

+In the trial the defence closed its case after having only called accused number one to testify.

-Amil Thousaad (27), a Malawian national who took a stand in Gauteng Division of the High Court (Johannesburg) as a defence witness took an oath and told the Court that he was comfortable in testifying in English.
-Thousaad earlier told the Court that he came to South Africa in 2018 and worked in a Chinese factory located at Croesus in Johannesburg that was making fibre before he got employed by the accused.
-He said he was earning R90 per day working as a machine fixer.
+Amil Thousaad (27), a Malawian national who took a brief stand in Gauteng Division of the High Court (Johannesburg) as a defence witness on Wednesday continued with his testimony yesterday.
+On Wednesday proceedings had to be brought to a halt after Thousaad took an oath and told the Court that he was comfortable in testifying in English.

-As defence Counsel J. Kruger was leading evidence Thousaad seemed to battle in answering questions in English.

-Prosecutor, Valencia Dube intervened and told the Court that Thousaad cannot be assisted in answering questions.
-She said in the interest of justice - proceedings would have to be halted to help the witness and get an interpreter.
-Dube told the Court that “at the rate at which we are going, it seems as if we are going to have a tough time during the cross examination".

-She asked the Court to arrange for a Chichewa interpreter, a language spoken in Malawi.
+No sooner had he taken the stand he was battling to give testimony and Court decided to enlist the services of a Chichewe interpreter.
+Thousaad continued on his testimony on his association with the Chinese, whom he said he had been working for since 2018, when he arrived in South Africa.

-The witness was appearing in the Chinese matter of: Kevin Tsao Shu-Uei, Chen Hui, Qin Li, Jiaqing Zhou, Ma Biao, Dai Junying, and Zhang Zhilian.
+Trousaad was testifying in the Chinese trial of: Kevin Tsao Shu-Uei, Chen Hui, Qin Li, Jiaqing Zhou, Ma Biao, Dai Junying, and Zhang Zhilian.
 The accused are facing schedule six offences.

 The Chinese are facing counts of human trafficking, contravention of Immigration Act, kidnapping, pointing a firearm, debt bondage, benefitting from the services of a victim of trafficking, conduct that facilitates trafficking, illegally assisting person(s) to remain in South Africa, and failure to comply with duties of an employer.